course-details-portlet

 The student

-• has knowledge of various theoretical perspectives and relevant research and development work related to teaching and training in the subjects / professions
+• has knowledge of various theoretical perspectives and national and international research and development work relevant to vocational education, the vocational teacher profession, and vocational education.

-• has knowledge of the need for updating within their own profession and educational program
+• has knowledge of the development, competence needs, and societal functions within their own profession and educational program.

 Skills